1337encrypted/YTS_Clone_Back_End/README.md

 1. Create a ".env" file in the project directory, after which:
     - Create a `PORT` variable/key and set an appropriate port for the Express application (for example, 3000).
     - Create a `MONGODB_CONN_STR` variable/key and set the MongoDB connection string (without any url parameters).
+    - Create a `JWT_SECRET` variable/key and set a strong secret for the JsonWebToken (DO NOT share or accidentally leak the secret).

 2. Open a shell instance in the project directory and run `npm i` (which produces the same effect as of `npm install`).